Designerpro13/project-paspatch/documentation.md

-# RisQWise Documentation
+# PatchWise Documentation

-This document provides comprehensive information about the RisQWise platform, including its features, installation, configuration, and usage.
+This document provides comprehensive information about the PatchWise platform, including its features, installation, configuration, and usage.

 ## Table of Contents